Expand the section navigation mobile menu

 • The charge is to the same Fund Number and Account Number.

-Generally, departments use this voucher for payments such as refunds or Honoraria that will be going to a large number of individuals.
+Generally, departments use this voucher for payments such as refunds or other payments that will be going to a large number of individuals.

 Honoraria

-Once the Accounting Office has approved the payee for Honoraria, complete the Honoraria Form and attach an event flyer to a PV to process payment.
-Because Honoraria are tokens of appreciation and not fees or services rendered, there will be no invoice or Contract for Honoraria.
+Once the Accounting Office has approved the payee for Honoraria, attach the completed Honoraria Form and an event flyer to a PV to process payment.
+Because Honoraria are tokens of appreciation and not fees for services rendered, there will be no invoice or Contract for Honoraria.
 Honoraria are typically no more than $1,000.
+Any travel costs should be combined into this payment instead of issuing a separate reimbursement request.

 Payment Processing Approvals

-Fund Signing Authority for payment processing is distinct from Commitment Authority for procurement.
-Vouchers for already established and approved purchases (such as PO’s and Contractual agreements) must be signed by the fund signer taking responsibility for the current transaction.
+Fund Signing Authority for payment processing is distinct from Purchasing Authority and Contracting Authority for procurement.
+Vouchers for already established and approved purchases (such as POs and Contractual agreements) must be signed by the fund signer taking responsibility for the current transaction.
 Typically, this will be the department business manager or department head.

-Vouchers without prior authority, such as SOP’s and PV’s, must be signed by the person who has the appropriate level of Commitment Authority and Fund Signing Authority.
+Vouchers without prior authority, must be signed by the person who has the appropriate level of Purchasing Authority and Fund Signing Authority.
 Multiple approvals may be required as in the case of purchases charged to grant funds, software license purchases, and purchases requiring the review of Risk Management (see OU AP&P #1050 Risk Management/Insurance).

-The Office of Research Administration must approve all grant fund payments before they will be processed.
+The Research Office must approve all grant fund payments before they will be processed.

 The procurement system allows for many types of purchasing and payment transactions to be handled by the operating department.
-Therefore, departments must be responsible for assisting Accounts Payable and Purchasing in maintaining accurate and up-to-date vendor information.
-Vendor information includes company or Contractor name, “Pay To” (PT) and “PO” address, contact information and Tax Identification Number.
+Therefore, departments must be responsible for assisting Accounts Payable and Purchasing in maintaining accurate and up-to-date supplier information.
+Supplier information includes company or contractor name, “Pay To” (PT), “PO” address, contact information and Tax Identification Number.

-When departments initiate procurement or payment processing for a new vendor, they must submit an IRS Form W-9 or Substitute W-9/Vendor Maintenance Form (found on the Accounts Payable website) to Purchasing or Accounts Payable, which includes IRS Form W-9 information.
+When departments initiate procurement or payment processing for a new supplier, they must submit an IRS Form W-9 (found on the Accounts Payable website) to Purchasing or Accounts Payable, which includes IRS Form W-9 information fully completed and signed by the vendor.
+If the vendor’s payment address differs from the address on the W-9 you will need to also submit documentation from the vendor to establish that address as a “Pay To” (PT) address.

-Independent Contractors: To determine vendor status (employee or IC), complete the "Employee vs. Independent Contractor Classification Checklist" per OU AP&P #262 Tax Classification: Independent Contractor Versus Employee and submit to the Accounting Office for approval before the person begins work.
+Independent Contractors: To determine supplier status (employee or IC), complete the "Employee vs. Independent Contractor Classification Request" per OU AP&P #262 Tax Classification: Independent Contractor Versus Employee and submit to the Accounting Office for approval before the person begins work.
 If the person is found to be an employee instead of an IC, Human Resources must verify the person on the federal employment database no later than three (3) days after the person begins work or the University will be in violation of federal law.
-IC's working on campus must provide certificate of insurance and have an OU Standard Services agreement or a PO in force before work begins.
+ICs working on campus must provide a certificate of insurance and have an OU Standard Services agreement or a PO in force before work begins.

-Foreign Vendors: If the vendor is a non-U.S. person or company, use the chart below as a guideline when choosing which form to request from that payee.
+Foreign Suppliers: If the supplier is a non-U.S. person or company, use the chart below as a guideline when choosing which form to request from that payee.
 Foreign individuals coming to the University should also fill out the International Visitors Payment Information Form and provide a copy of their visa.
-Contact Accounts Payable for more information on paying foreign vendors before work has begun or goods are received to ensure that there are no issues at time of payment.
+Contact Accounts Payable for more information on paying foreign suppliers before work have begun or goods are received to ensure that there are no issues at time of payment.

 Foreign Payee IRS Form Required